 You might be crawling towards payday on a diet of plain pasta, but that doesn't mean you can't scrape together enough coin for coffee.
-Five dollar matcha latte from the nice cafe with all the succulents?
+Four quid matcha latte from the nice cafe with all the succulents?
 A basic necessity.
 The Chemex-brewed black filter you grabbed on your way to work?
 A vital morning pick-me-up.
 And that pricey flat white from the hot Australian barista this morning was totally worth sacrificing your retirement fund for.

 As if overpriced coffee weren't enough of a drain to your bank balance, a cafe in Vienna has found another way to charge caffeine-addled customers.